Photos of Texas officers on horses leading handcuffed black man on rope sparks outrage

 Breaking News Emails

-A Texas police department altered a policy Monday after pictures surfaced showing white officers on horses leading a handcuffed black man on a rope.
+A Texas police department changed its policy Monday after pictures surfaced showing two white officers on horses leading a black man in handcuffs by a rope.

-Adrienne Bell, who is running for U.S. Congress, tweeted the pictures showing the man, flanked by two mounted Galveston police officers.
-One of the officers is holding a rope, which is attached to handcuffs, which are clasped to the man's wrists behind his back.
+Adrienne Bell, a Democrat who is running for Congress in 2020, tweeted the pictures showing one of the mounted Galveston police officers holding a rope attached to handcuffs clasped behind the man's back.

 According to the Galveston Police Department, the officers, identified as P. Brosch and A. Smith, arrested Donald Neely, 43, for criminal trespass on Saturday.

-The officers were "familiar" with Neely, and he had been warned about trespassing at the location where he was arrested from, the statement said.
+The officers were "familiar" with Neely, and he had been warned about trespassing, the statement said.
 He was led on the rope about two blocks to "where the Mounted Patrol Unit was staging from."

 The method of handcuffing someone and escorting them between two mounted officers is usually used in volatile situations, like crowd control.